solana-labs/solana/docs/src/developing/programming-model/runtime.md

   - And if the account is writable.
   - And if the account is not executable.
 - Executable is one-way (false->true) and only the account owner may set it.
-- No one modification to the rent_epoch associated with this account.
+- No one can make modifications to the rent_epoch associated with this account.

 ## Compute Budget